Apex Community FireSmart Program

 Together, we are prepared.

-So far, the 2021 BC wildfire season has resulted in evacuations of numerous communities, the loss of hundreds of homes and businesses, the loss of the entire community of Lytton, and the loss of human life.
+The 2021 BC wildfire season resulted in evacuations of numerous communities, the loss of hundreds of homes and businesses, the loss of the entire community of Lytton, and the loss of human life.
+In 2022, we experienced a wildfire that was very close to home.

 Wildfires are, and will continue to be a natural and necessary ecological disturbance in our forests.
 It is the responsibility of each and every one of us to manage our individual properties to reduce the wildfire risk to our homes and our community.